Statue of LibertyBuy tickets now

 There are two ways you can go inside the Statue of Liberty: by visiting the pedestal or by visiting the crown.
 For both of these, you need to reserve in advance as tickets sell out extremely quickly.

 There is an observation deck at the top of the pedestal.
 You get a close up of the Statue herself from here, plus a great view of the Manhattan skyline.
 To get to this lookout point, you can climb the 215 steps or choose to take the lift for a portion of the climb.
-In the lobby of the pedestal you can also find the Liberty Island Museum.
 This tour includes a visit to the pedestal.

 If you want to visit the crown check here for tickets.
 Make sure that the name on the ticket for Statue of Liberty is the same as in your passport.
 To get up to the crown, it is a climb of 354 steps up and also down a narrow staircase.
 If you are walking up to the crown, the only things that visitors are allowed to bring with them are their ticket, camera, and any personal medication.
 All other items, including wallets and keys, must be stored in a rental locker.
 For the locker, bring a quarter or a $1 bill.

 Can I see the Statue of Liberty for free?

 Yes!
 Take a free ride on the Staten Island Ferry.
 You will pass right by Statue of Liberty, but you cannot stop and get off at Liberty Island.
 Read more information on Staten Island Ferry here.